pablobernabeu/Data-is-present/README.md

-# *Data Is Present:* Workshops and Hackathons 2020-2021
+# *Data Is Present!* Open Workshops and Hackathons

-## Enhanced Presentation of Data through Reproducible Reports and Data Dashboards
+## Enhanced Presentation of Data Using Reproducible Reports and Data Dashboards

-Scientific articles are including more and more supplementary materials, ever more advanced.
-This has been facilitated by burgeoning technologies and available training.
-Another contributing factor was the replication crisis in psychology.
-As a result, researchers now customarily examine the data and code for studies.
-Standard materials such as data sets and code scripts could be referred to as Version 1.0 of open data and reproducibility.
-Excitingly, software developers and contributors have brought us Version 2.0 already!
+Original data has become more accessible thanks to cultural and technological advances.
+On the internet, we can find innumerable data sets from sources such as scientific journals and repositories (e.g., [OSF](https://osf.io)), local and national governments (e.g., [London](https://data.london.gov.uk/) or UK ([1](https://www.ukdataservice.ac.uk/), [2](https://data.gov.uk/))), and non-governmental organisations (e.g., [data.world](https://data.world/datasets/ngo)).
+Often, these data may be presented in novel ways, by creating new tables or plots, or by integrating additional data.
+Open-source software such as R or Python has become central to this purpose.

-Enabled by a [fellowship of the Software Sustainability Institute](https://www.software.ac.uk/about/fellows/pablo-bernabeu), this open scholarship project aims to facilitate the presentation of open-access, academic/non-academic data.
-The best tool for this purpose is open-source software, such as R or Python.
+This project offers free workshops and coding meet-ups to learn and practise data presentation, across the UK.
+It is enabled by a [fellowship of the Software Sustainability Institute](https://www.software.ac.uk/about/fellows/pablo-bernabeu).

 ## Open Access Data